The Bankrate promise

-From there, you can connect bank accounts or credit cards you use to pay bills, at which point you can choose and verify the bill payments you want to add to Boost.
+From there, you can connect the bank accounts or credit cards you use to pay bills, at which point you can choose and verify the bill payments you want to add to Boost.

 “Some may not see improved scores or approval odds.
 Not all lenders use credit information impacted by Experian Boost.”

-This means you could do everything right and not see any impact.
+This detail means you could do everything right and still not see any impact.
 And since Experian Boost doesn’t affect your TransUnion or Equifax credit scores, the impact on your creditworthiness could be limited regardless.